uo-ec607/lectures/12-parallel/12-parallel.md

 ## 10,000-iteration simulation
 tic()
-sim_pblapply <- pblapply(1:1e4, reg_func, cl = parallel::detectCores()) %>% bind_rows()
+sim_pblapply <- pblapply(1:1e4, bootstrp, cl = parallel::detectCores()) %>% bind_rows()
 toc()
 ```

 ```
-## 5.644 sec elapsed
+## 5.752 sec elapsed
 ```

 ## General parallel programming topics

 Motivating examples out of the way, let's take a look underneath the hood.
 I want to emphasise that this section is more "good to know" than "need to know".
 Even if you take nothing else away from rest of this lecture, you are already well placed to begin implementing parallel functions at a much larger scale.

 And yet... while you don't *need* to know the next section in order to program in parallel in R, getting a solid grasp of the basics is valuable.
-It will give you a better understanding of how parallel programming works in general and help you to appreciate how much `future` and co. are doing behind the scenes for you.
+It will give you a better understanding of how parallel programming works in general and help you to appreciate how much **future** and co. are doing behind the scenes for you.
 It will also help you to understand why the same code runs faster on some systems than others, and avoid some common pitfalls.

 ### Terminology